 Nasal Polyp (Nose Polyps)

-Nasal polyposis (Nose polyps) occurs when tissue within the nose swells and grows outward, creating mucus-filled sacs.
-No conclusive cause for nasal polyposis has been established, but they are thought to be caused by allergy or sinus irritation, and can be associated with asthma in adults and cystic fibrosis in children.
+Nasal polyposis (Nose polyps) occurs when tissue within the nose swells and grows outward, creating soft and painless sacs of tissue.
+No conclusive cause for nasal polyposis has been established, but they are thought to be caused by chronic inflammation due to allergies or chronic sinus infections, and can be associated with asthma in adults and cystic fibrosis in children.
 More recently, an allergy to fungal spores in the air has been identified as a major risk factor for nasal polyps.

 What are the symptoms of nasal polyps?